bitburner-official/bitburner-src/doc/FAQ.md

 If the game is installed on a network drive, it will fail to start due to a [limitation in Chromium](https://github.com/electron/electron/issues/27356).

-If you cannot move the game to another drive, you'll have to add the `--no-sandbox` launch option.
-In your Steam Library, Right click the game and hit "Properties".
-You'll see the launch option section in the "General" window.
+If you cannot move the game to another drive, you'll have to add `--no-sandbox` to the launch options.
+In your Steam Library, right click the game and hit "Properties".
+You'll see the "launch options" section in the "General" window.

 ### **On Linux**

-The game is built natively, do not use Proton unless native does not work.
+The game is built natively.
+Do not use Proton unless native does not work.

 When launching the game, you will be prompted with three options.
-If the standard launch does not work, you may attempt the `--disable-seccomp-filter-sandbox` or `--no-sandbox` launch option.
+If the standard launch does not work, you may attempt the `--disable-seccomp-filter-sandbox` or `--no-sandbox` launch options.
 If this still does not work, the game should be able to start by launching it directly or through the terminal.
 See [How do I get to the game files?](#game-files).

 ---